for Cold Climate Housing and much more

 You apparently want to avoid the traditional large square box cut into the ceiling with ductwork out the side wall of the attic or out the roof (never out at or under the soffits).
 You could put a very discrete little round grill in the ceiling or even the top of a wall which connects to an in-line fan.
 This kind of fan allows you to put the motor anywhere, my choice is in the basement, by sneaking the piping through a hollow wall, or down the backside of a closet that butts onto the bathroom.
 Check out the keyword "Exhaust Fans" for many more options.

-Keywords: Mould, Mold, Filters, Exhaust Fans, Health, Fans, Bathroom
+Keywords: Mould, Mold, Filters, Health, Exhaust Fans, Fans, Bathroom

 Article 1387